SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 She quickly goes upstairs and stands in front of Pinkie's bedroom door.

-With each knock on the door, a tear falls from sunset's eyes.

-As no answer comes, she begins to lose faith.

-*What if she isn't here?*

-*What if she slept over at a friends?*

-*What if she is upset that I came?*

-Before Sunset could spiral any longer, the door opens.

-Sunset locks eyes with the mare in front on her: Pinkie Pie.

-*It's her… It's really her.*

-"Pinkie," Sunset says in a wispy voice.

-"sunset," Pinkie replies in a surprised tone.

-Sunset falters.
-"I… I wan… I'm sorry…" She lowers her head in defeat.

-Pinkie shushes her.
-"Come on in."

-She did as told and the pair went over and sat on Pinkie's bed, facing each other.

-For a while the both just stare at each other, neither daring to speak.

-Eventually, Sunset builds up her willpower and says, "Pinkie, I'm sorry I came, but I just needed to see her, you one last time."

-Pinkie nods.

-"I just wanted a chance to say goodbye…"

-Pinkie nods again as tear start to fall from her eyes.
-"Sunset…"

-Sunset leans in.
-"Yes?"

-"I'm so sorry," Pinkie says before the dam breaks and she full on cries.

-The two begin to hug as Sunset cries too.

-***

 Sunset places her hoof against Pinkie's bedroom door and freezes up.

 *Come on Sunset, you got this.*